captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ## MRS. DICKSON:
 I shan't repeat it.
 ---
-You see, the thing is, is that sometimes he need pleasure in order for you to ensure your satisfaction.
+You see, the thing is,
 ---
-Esther, sometimes a man needs a little help.
-Now it's a shame and a disappointment to have a husband with very little vigor.
-Yes.
+is that sometimes
 ---
-You know, the way I see it.
-Now, I'm not an expert but the best of friends come together and they uh match it up well, but now listen, you can understand that um sometimes, you need to just understand that a man will test you and he'll try you, but don't let him beat on you.
-Don't take no shit off of him, understand?

-But there ain't no greater
-disappointment
+he need pleasure
 ---
-than a husband without much vigor.
+in order for you to ensure
 ---
-Believe me, I know.
+your satisfaction.
 ---
-And sometime he gotta be pleasured to ensure your
+Esther,
 ---
-own satisfaction.
+sometimes a man needs a little help.
 ---
-You understand.
+Now it's a shame
 ---
-I ain't an expert,
+and a disappointment to have a husband
 ---
-but I do have some experience.
+with very little vigor.
 ---
-And I'll tell you,
+Yes.
 ---
-give and take make for the best of partnerships.
+You know,
 ---
-Never mind what the minister tells you about decency,
+the way I see it.
 ---
-what go on between a man and wife
+Now, I'm not an expert
 ---
-be their own business.
+but the best of friends
 ---
-He will test you
+come together
 ---
-and he will try you,
+and they uh match it up well,
 ---
-but don't let him beat on you,
+but now listen,
 ---
-don't take no shit from him,
+you can understand that um sometimes,
 ---
-understand.
+you need to just understand
+---
+that a man will test you
+---
+and he'll try you,
+---
+but don't let him beat on you.
+---
+Don't take no shit off of him,
+---
+you understand?
 ---
 ## ESTHER:
 Mrs. Dickson.